-Graduate student Anthony Verzoni awarded Best Presentation at UMaine Student Symposium
+Graduate student Anthony Verzoni wins award at UMaine Student Symposium

-Anthony Verzoni, a graduate student advised by Dr. Masoud Rais-Rohani, received an award for Best Presentation at the UMaine 2019 Student Symposium.
+Anthony Verzoni, a graduate student advised by Dr. Masoud Rais-Rohani, received an award for Initiative, Collaboration, and Creative Problem Solving at the UMaine 2019 Student Symposium.
 Verzoni’s work was presented in the Engineering and Information Sciences category.

 Verzoni’s presentation was titled, “Origami-Inspired Design of Rapidly Deployable Structures” and it focused on the application of origami-inspired design to the creation of rapidly deployable shelters.
 Verzoni’s research found that origami-inspired designs can be used in the production of such shelters, and the base fold developed can be modified to create unique designs to conform to specific requirements.